 Inside: Plans for the 1st day of Spanish 2, Spanish 3 or Spanish 4 that get your students up and moving!

-What to do the first day of Spanish 2-4?
+What to do on the first day of Spanish 2-4?

 Starting with higher levels is messier.
 Students are possibly coming from a variety of teachers and schools and have a wide range of prior Spanish knowledge.
 You can read here why I don’t start with a review unit and what I do instead.
 At the same time, you need to get some kind of baseline of where your students are at.
 Also, getting to know them is very important.

 I have had a unique situation as a #deptof1 that I have previously taught all of my incoming Spanish 2 and above students.
-This means that day one I could skip the introduction of myself, the expectations, and the name games and get right to communicating in Spanish.
+This means that on day one I could skip the introduction of myself, the expectations, and the name games and get right to communicating in Spanish.
 Our first day was usually a short one.
 I wanted to start with a big weekend talk to hear about the students’ summer (and sneakily use past tense).

 Learn many ways to use a Find Someone Who in this blog post.

 Before the 1st Day – Which Resource & Version to use?

 - For the first day of Spanish 2, I would now use this Find Someone Who instead.
 It only has one verb, went (fue), so it would be much better for a group who had an interesting Spanish 1 last year.
 All you need to introduce or review is fui, fuiste and fue.
-Instead or in addition you can use the same questions again in small groups using the fue Question Cards.
+Instead of or in addition you can use the same questions again in small groups using the fue Question Cards.